Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 I do see that.

-I'm not one of those that's going to say, Oh, the whole younger generation, they have no idea.
+I'm not one of those that's going to say, oh, the whole younger generation, they have no idea.

 I typically talk about it.

-I get it from an electoral standpoint, but whether it's in the military or.
+I get it from an electoral standpoint.

-or health or teaching here in some other ways, we really need to get this notion of service back rather than being selfish and I'm gonna get mine and I'm gonna get power or whatever the case may be.
+but whether it's in the military or health or teaching or some other ways, we really need to get this notion of service back rather than being selfish and I'm going to get mine and I'm going to get power or whatever the case may be.

-Let's serve our fellow man and
+Let's serve our fellow man and woman.

 That's right.